 Even if you have interstellar creative, a robust media strategy, and a killer product to sell, you won’t see ongoing returns if you aren’t tracking your campaigns properly.

 To measure those interactions, you can use tag management systems and heat mapping tools, which both offer different ways of determining how users are interacting with your site.
-Tag management (e.g. through Google Tag Manager, or GTM) lets you track granular level interactions on your site, such as link clicks, specific form fields, and call-to-action clicks.
-You can even create user buckets in which to segment your visitors, along with a huge array of other benefits.
+Tag management (e.g. through Google Tag Manager) lets you track granular-level interactions on your site, such as link clicks, specific form fields, and call-to-action clicks.
+You can even create user buckets to segment your visitors, along with a huge array of other benefits.
 Heat mapping and session recording show you exactly what a user has viewed and how they’ve consumed your site.

 When you move beyond your website, this can get a bit more complex.
-Trying to assess the success of multi-channel campaigns can be a real challenge, especially when there are numerous touch points across your website, alongside multiple ad platforms.
+Assessing the success of multi-channel campaigns can be a real challenge, especially when there are numerous touch points across your website alongside multiple ad platforms.
 Having a centralized reporting hub makes this a lot less of a headache.

-That means you should be using centralized reporting systems and interactive dashboards, such as Google Data Studio.
+You should use centralized reporting systems and interactive dashboards, such as Google Data Studio.
 Centralization allows you to quickly identify gaps, adjust your strategies, and notice opportunities as soon as they arise.

 We like to create real-time custom dashboards for our clients so they can have easy access to spends, results, and performance metrics at any time.
-We also conduct regular monthly meetings to view results, evaluate goals, and pivot to continuously improve.
-All of this helps keep your approach strategic and thoughtful, rather than scattered and reactive.
+We also conduct monthly meetings to view results, evaluate goals, and pivot to continuously improve.
+This helps keep your approach strategic and thoughtful rather than scattered and reactive.

 Looking for a bit more data?
 Leveraging in-house research tools such as Nielsen and ComScore can also help you accurately pull your audience insights.